cerndb/dist-keras/README.md

     a.
 Make sure that every partition has an equal amount of batches.
 For example, using a custom partitioner.

     b.
 Modify the optimizer in such a way that it does allow for timeouts from a worker.

+## TODO's

+This list below is of all the features that still have to be implemented in order to have a production-ready environment.

+- Spark SparseVector and Numpy compatibility.
+- Improve efficiency of EASGD synchronization.
+- Compression / decompression of network transmissions.
+- Monitoring of loss and training.
+- Stop on target loss.

 ## References